CodeYellowBV/realtime/README.md

 Realtime is a time tracking tool made from scratch for the needs of Code Yellow employees.

-It is work in progress.
+It is a work in progress.

 At Code Yellow we want to track time with few steps, and see what others are working on / have been working on.
 Toggl got close, but we don't want to rely on external services.
 We <3 open source.